opengeospatial/e-learning/source/fundamental-concepts/text/basic.rst

 In an OGC Web Service
 ^^^^^^^^^^^^^^^^^^^^^

-A WFS service is a service that provides the functionality to retrieve features.
+A WFS service is a service that provides the functionality to retrieve geospatial features.
 For example if we were interested in data about points of interest, each point of interest  can have a location,  name and other properties.

 We can depict the following: